 What is Clear Access Clear Waters?

 Clear Access Clear Waters is a campaign for fair, shared and sustainable open access on water for all.
-That’s not too much to ask for, is it?
+It’s aim is not only to seek greater public access to water for recreation, but also to secure the protection of our natural environment.

-- This is because access to those waterways to go paddling has been disputed for more than 60 years and the situation is getting worse.
+- This is because access to those waterways has been disputed for more than 60 years and the situation is getting worse.

 The Clear Access Clear Waters campaign is asking for clarity of rights over access for this generation and future generations to come.
-If we can’t paddle on rivers and lakes near our home, where can we go paddling?
+The case for fair, shared, sustainable open access on water in England and Wales has never been greater.

 How can you help?